Cooking bone-in chicken thighs can be intimidating. At what temperature are chicken thighs done exactly?

 It’s time for science.
 An accurate thermometer takes the guesswork out of knowing when meat is cooked to the proper and safe temperature.

 However, you don’t always have time to closely monitor everything you cook.
-When I’m busy I’ll throw some chicken thighs in the oven and stick my SmokeBloq wireless meat thermometer probe in them and go about my business.
+When I’m busy I’ll throw some chicken thighs in the oven or on the grill with the ThermoPro TP-20 probe in them and set my temperature alarm at 180 degrees Fahrenheit.

 Alright, let’s cook some chicken!